Slyracoon23/DiscordBot-Discourse-Sync/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!
 Star-ring the project gives me encouragement to continue it.
-You can also [sponsor](https://ko-fi.com) the project and get listed as a contributer!
-Thanks a lot.

 ## 📝 License